MaterialeInformatica/TemporaryRepoSonicPi/README.md

 Students Misconceptions on Concurrent Programming using Sonic Pi.

-Specifically, the results of RAT questionnaires are contained in the CP-iRAT.csv e CP-tRAT.csv (CP course) and CA-iRAT.csv e CA-tRAT.csv (CA course)
+Specifically, the results of RAT questionnaires are contained in the 67425-...valutazioni.csv (CP course, iRAT and tRAT results) and 80302-...valutazioni.csv (CA course, iRAT and tRAT results).
+The wooclaps and padlet files contains the result for the tAPP.